-In this section, we discuss various limitations and extensions of our analysis.
+In this section, we discuss limitations and extensions of our analysis.

 Interview platform.
-Several limitation of our interview platform should be noted.
+Several limitations of our interview platform should be noted.
 First, the current chat interface features written, rather than spoken conversations.
-To address this limitation going forward, we plan to add an option for voice to the platform.
-Second, while allowing to run thousands of interviews within a few hours, our AI-led interviews are shorter (about 30 minutes) than human interviews common in fields such as sociology or anthropology.
+LLMs with direct voice capabilities became widely available in October 2024 and hold the promise of further enhancing the interview experience for respondents.
+The platform can be updated going forward to integrate major technological developments into the open source infrastructure in a timely fashion, including such voice capabilities.
 Another series of limitations pertains to our system prompt and the LLM we use to conduct the interview.
 We developed the general instructions based on best practices in the sociology literature and feedback from academics in the field.
 These instructions achieved a performance close to an average hypothetical human expert across a wide range of interview topics.
 However, alternative versions of the instructions are likely to yield even better behavior going forward, for two reasons.